thegworld/gtx-browser/docs/memory/objectives.md

 Current as of June 2017...

-There are multiple efforts going on in Chromium to address memory.
+There are multiple efforts going on in GTx Browser to address memory.
 The mailing list + bug system + slack in combination is meant to aid these efforts by:

    * creating a connecting place for all people who work on memory on Chrome